Wiradjuri language: Dictionary

-The process of reclaiming the language was greatly assisted by the publication in 2005 of A First Wiradjuri Dictionary by elder Dr Stan Grant Senior and academic Dr John Rudder.
+The process of reclaiming the language was greatly assisted by the publication in 2005 of A First Wiradjuri Dictionary by elder Stan Grant Senior and academic John Rudder.
 Rudder described the dictionary: "The Wiradjuri Dictionary has three main sections in just over 400 B5 pages.
 The first two sections, English to Wiradjuri, and Wiradjuri to English, have about 5,000 entries each.
 The third sections lists Names of Things grouped in categories such as animals, birds, plants, climate, body parts, colours.
 In addition to those main sections the dictionary contains an introduction to accurate pronunciation, a basic grammar of the language and a sample range of sentence types."
 A revised edition, holding over 8,000 words, was published in 2010 and launched in Wagga Wagga, with the launch described by the member for Wagga Wagga to the New South Wales Parliament.
-A mobile app based on the book is also available for iOS, Android and a web based version.
+A mobile app and web-based version based on the book is also available.
 A Grammar of Wiradjuri language was published in 2014.